dansanderson/easyasm65/README.md

 Assembling to disk will report an error if any instructions or data appear before the first `!to` directive.
 This is not an error when assembling to memory.

+A single file cannot exceed 64 KB in size.

 EasyAsm directives that refer to files on disk use the current "default disk" unit.
 Use the `SET DEF` command to change the default disk.

 ### `!byte` or `!8`, `!word` or `!16`, `!32`